-Museums & Heritage
+Museums and Heritage

-Hertfordshire is steeped in history from the ruins of Iron Age camps and castles.
+Herefordshire is steeped in history from the ruins of Iron Age camps and castles.
 Goodrich Castle is one of the many magnificent castles on offer in Herefordshire and is located on the River Wye.
 Other castles in Herefordshire include Eastnor Castle, a Georgian Castle situated in the base of the Malvern Hills and Croft Castle, a 17th Castle surrounded by 1500 acres of parkland.

 For those interested in art, Herefordshire has plenty of arts attractions on offer.
 There is an art week in September where artists across the region open their studios up to the public.
-Other events include the Contemporary Craft Fair in November and give visitors the chance to learn about crafts such as pottery and silver smithing.
+Other events include the Contemporary Craft Fair in November and give visitors the chance to learn about crafts such as pottery and silversmithing.

-Gardens & Parks
+Gardens and Parks

 Herefordshire is a haven for those interested in gardens with woodlands, forests and river valleys.
 Hergest Croft has 50 acres of magnificent trees, shrubs, azaleas and rhododendrons and is situated in the heart of the Welsh Marches.
-Another great garden to visit is Hampton Court which has walled gardens, a canal maze water pavilions and is amongst the mighty Hampton Court Castle.
+Another great garden to visit is Hampton Court which has walled gardens, a canal maze, water pavilions and is amongst the mighty Hampton Court Castle.
 For those looking to visit a smaller garden, Stockton Bury is an open garden and working farm which houses rare plants.

-If your interested in plant wildlife Herefords has many nurseries available for the public to visit.
+If you're interested in plant wildlife Herefords has many nurseries available for the public to visit.
 Must visits include Lingen which has alpines and auriculas, herbs at Lawton Hall and Broadfield Court which is home to David Austin English Roses.